kodekloudhub/certified-kubernetes-administrator-course/docs/03-Scheduling/04-Labels-and-Selectors.md

   ![lse](../../images/lse.PNG)

-How do you specify lables?
+How do you specify labels?

  ![lpod](../../images/lpod.PNG)